MobX-state-tree

 What is MobX-State-Tree?

-4. Via runtime type checking, you can't accidentally assign the wrong data type to a property
+hooks or their equivalent to manage the consequences of data mutations.
+You can do it all from MST itself. - Runtime type checking, so you can't accidentally assign the wrong data type to a property

-7. MST has built-in support for references so you can normalize your data across your whole app
+- Data normalization - MST has support for references, so you can normalize data across your application code.

 You can play with it in this CodeSandbox playground.